gekatateam/neptunus/docs/CONFIGURATION.md

 ## Daemon

-The daemon part configures Neptunus engine and pipelines storage.
+The daemon part configures Neptunus app and pipelines engine.

-Common section used for low-level settings:
+**Common** section used for low-level settings:
  - **log_level**: Logging level, global setting for all application, accepts `trace`, `debug`, `info`, `warn`, `error` and `fatal`.
  - **log_format**: Logging format, supports `logfmt` and `json` formats.
  - **http_port**: Address for HTTP api server.
 See more in [api documentation](API.md).